R1EHB/R-MD-LaTeX/CompilerChecks/TeX-compiler-check.md

 1. Optional: To check for MikTeX too, choose `PDF` as the output format.
 1. Click OK.
 1. Click "Knit" and wait.
 An document should appear within a minute or two.

+## Windows OS only --- Check for MikTeX for `.tex` and `.Rnw` files

+If you are using Windows OS, this is how you can check for MikTeX so that you can knit `.Rnw` files.

+### Using the terminal

+Open the terminal (`cmd` or `Powershell` on Windows OS) and use any of the following commands to check for MikTeX.
+They should all check for some version of `MikTeX`.

+- `pdflatex --version`
+- `xetex --version`
+- `lualatex --version`

+### Using TeXworks

+Alternatively, if you are using a Windows OS, MikTeX probably was installed with TeXworks.
+You can look for `TeXworks` from your start menu, see if that opens, and compile a basic document.

+    \documentclass{article}
+    \begin{document}
+    This here be text.
+    \end{document}

+Click the green circle in the task ribbon to typeset the document.
+If this successfully compiles a PDF, then MikTeX is working.